 Is the Birth Control pill still effective, if you take it two hours after the time you are supposed to take it?

-In most cases, if you take your pill 2 hours late it’s still effective.
-Most women use combined-hormone pills.
+Yes, if you take your pill 2 hours late it’s still effective.
+Most people use combined-hormone pills.
 They contain both estrogen and progestin.
 They must be taken once a day, but they don’t need to be taken at the same time every day.

-However, if you’re taking progestin-only pills, it’s best to take them at the same time every day.
-They may be a lot less effective if you take them more than 3 hours later than usual.
-If this happens, you should use a backup method of birth control, like a condom, for the next 2 days.
-(For example, if you’ve been taking your pill at noon, but you forget to take it until after 3:00 p.m., you should take it as soon as you remember.)
-Continue to take the rest of the pack on schedule.
+If you’re taking progestin-only pills, it’s best to take them at the same time every day.
+But you have a 3 hour window, meaning it’s only working less well if you take it more than 3 hours late.
+If this happens, use a backup method of birth control, like a condom, for the next 2 days.
+(For example, if you’ve been taking your pill at noon, but you forget to take it until after 3:00 p.m., take it as soon as you remember and use a condom when you have vaginal sex for the next 2 days.)
+Continue to take the rest of your pack on schedule.